-Each year Christie Lake Kids accepts applications for employment for the following positions:
+Christie Lake Kids is accepting applications for the following Summer Camp positions:

-Junior Staff (ages 15 and up; no experience required) (VOLUNTEER POSITION)
+Junior Staff (ages 15-17; no experience required) (VOLUNTEER POSITION)

 Camp Counsellor (ages 17 and up; some camp or youth program experience required)

-Out Tripping Counsellor (ages 18 and up; tripping experience required)
+Senior Camp Counsellor (ages 18 and up; tripping and youth program experience required)

-Leaders in Training Staff (ages 18 and up; tripping and leadership program experience required)
+Senior Staff (ages 18 and up; camp and leadership experience required)